zerebos/BetterDiscordAddons/Plugins/BetterFormattingRedux/README.md

  ![BFRedux Sideswap](https://zippy.gfycat.com/FlusteredViciousEnglishpointer.gif)

-## Coming Soon (Possibly)
- - Code Blocks (```) and the auto-inserting languages
- - 1337 (Leet) formatting
- - Ability to enable/disable which formats are on the toolbar

-## Known Bugs and Issues
- - ~~Clicking the buttons on the toolbar too rapidly will cause the tags to be inserted on a different place than where the caret is and move the caret.~~ Should be resolved

 ## Special Thanks
  - Anxeal#4160 for the original Better Formatting - This is based on the original BetterFormatting by Anxeal#4160 although it has been nearly entirely rewritten.
 You can find that [here](https://github.com/Anxeal/BDEnhancements/tree/master/plugins/BetterFormatting).
  - BeardDesign#6223 - The CSS for the toolbar is a modified version of the CSS written by BeardDesign creator of Beard's Material Design Theme, a theme for BetterDiscord.
 His theme is compatible with several plugins so be sure to check it out [here](http://www.beard-design.com/discord-material-theme).

-## Changelog

-#### 2.0.0

- - Complete rewrite to ES6 style classes
- - Refactor settings code to be more generic
- - Remake settings panel
- - Add new setting types (Pill, Slider)
- - New setting: opacity
- - New setting: font size
- - Fix issue with toolbar closing
- - Remove need to save default discord wrappers
- - Improved and reduced parsing for formatting
- - Other minor code cleaning

-#### 1.1.5

- - Fixes toolbar not showing up in Canary/PTB
- - Fixes not actually changing the text before sending in Canary/PTB

-#### 1.1.4

- - Adds update notification in settings panel.
- - Added the ability to swap the toolbar (and the arrow) from the right hand side to the left hand side (by popular demand)
- - Added in the features promised last time, I made a goof and committed the wrong file
- - Fixed a bug where button would reload discord (and also pressing enter)
- - Update description in discord

-#### 1.1.3

- - Added settings to close the toolbar on message send (when hover is turned off)
- - Added ability to change format chaining order and the corresponding setting in the panel
- - Fixed a bug where backslash didn't prevent formatting
- - CSS bugfixes

-#### 1.1.2

- - New CSS courtesy of Beard Design
- - Settings panel cleanup
- - Backend of settings abstracted for future development
- - New setting to click open versus hover open

-#### 1.1.1

- - Squashed more bugs
- - Half-baked code cleaning
- - Initial release for testing

-#### 1.1.0

- - Added varied caps formatting
- - Settings panel created
- - Squashed a couple pesky bugs

-#### 1.0.0

- - Initial version of this rewrite
- - Abstracted wrapper replacement
- - Improved Regex
- - Added capability for multiple character wrappers